 Yes, I know that was a long list of buttercream recipes.
 The number of frosting recipes can be overwhelming and sometimes confusing.
 In general, we can categories these as

-- Butter-based buttercream - simple all-purpose buttercreams like my velvet American buttercream, Vanilla buttercream (eggless)
+- Butter-based buttercream - simple all-purpose buttercreams like my velvet American buttercream, Vanilla buttercream (eggless).

-- Decorators buttercream - often with all or some vegetable shortening to prevent the frosting from melting easily like my Bakery style frostings - Vanilla and Chocolate frosting As well as flour for stability often called Ermine or boiled flour frosting
+- Decorators buttercream - often with all or some vegetable shortening to prevent the frosting from melting easily like my Bakery style frostings - Vanilla and Chocolate frosting as well as flour for stability often called Ermine or boiled flour frosting.

-- Cream Cheese based - made with cream cheese often with or without butter like my classic cream cheese is made with butter which adds more stability and my no-butter cream cheese frosting when you want a more luxurious dessert type frosting.
+- Cream Cheese based - made with cream cheese, often with or without butter, like my classic cream cheese is made with butter which adds more stability and my no-butter cream cheese frosting when you want a more luxurious dessert type frosting.

 - Meringue buttercream - made with the addition of whipped egg whites.
-Less sweet than the classic butter-based buttercream like my Swiss Meringue or Italian Meringue
+Less sweet than the classic butter-based buttercream like my Swiss Meringue or Italian Meringue.

 - Egg-based buttercream - like the French Buttercream and German buttercream made with egg yolks then whipped to make a light and fluffy frosting with the addition of butter.

-- Whipped Cream Frosting - the lightest of them all is, of course, simple whipped cream.
+- Whipped Cream Frosting - the lightest of them all is, of course, simple heavy cream.
 I shared 5 different methods to make whipped cream at home.
 As well as a whipped cream buttercream frosting.

 Which frosting or buttercream recipe to use?